-- Similar to a brood bitch- buy the best you can afford.
+- Studs: Similar to a brood bitch- buy the best you can afford.
 Look for desire – the stud must have a wicked desire to hunt.
 Most studs do not pass on “type” – it is a rare find to have a male that passes on type.
-Your stud should be tested for health issues as well.
+So look for one or two traits that may improve your bitch.
+Your stud should be tested for health issues as well through DNA.

-- As far as outcrossing/inbreeding: Each parent has two sets of genes (with many pairs of them) – each giving 1 gene in each pair to its offspring.
+- As far as outcrossing/inbreeding: Each parent has two sets of genes for every trait- each passing 1 gene in each pair to its offspring.
 This is true of good qualities, bad qualities, and health issues.
 So be careful with inbreeding.
-It is documented that after a 10% coefficient of inbreeding (this would be breeding 1st cousins to 1st cousins), hardiness deteriorates, bone gets thinner and weaker, and health issues may arise.
+It is documented that after a 10% coefficient of inbreeding (10% would be breeding 1st cousins to 1st cousins), hardiness deteriorates, bone gets thinner and weaker, and health issues begin to arise, more birth defects.
 So you want to save inbreeding for two dogs that you are absolutely sure you want all of their traits passed on.
-Starting with an good outcross (or adding a good outcross along the way) can increase the vigor and health of your ongoing bloodline and keep it healthy.
+Starting with a good outcross (or adding a good outcross along the way) can increase the vigor and health of your ongoing bloodline and keep it healthy.

 - After you get the resulting litter, keep track of what is produced – what traits the pups have and how they perform.
 These records will help you in the future make better breeding decisions.

 - Keep as many of the offspring as you can and keep track of those you can’t.
 Puppies change dramatically in the first year and their hunting abilities change as they grow.
 We have seen pups that do great at 4 months, some that don’t start until 1 year, and we have seen those same pups really hone their skills around 3-4 years of age.
 Don’t throw the baby out with the bathwater!